Resources

 • Foreign pilots employed by a U.S. AOC (Part 91K, 121, 125, 135, 141 & 142) Holder or FAA recognized Corporate Flight Department.

-• How to Designate a U.S. Agent?
-The process is simplified with U.S. Aviation Agency - Select your annual plan and complete your registration on the USAviationAgency.com website.
-You will have immediate access to the dashboard in your secure online portal where you can monitor all your FAA correspondence.
-USAA handles the entire process from start to finish and will be designated as your official U.S. Registered Agent on the FAA USAS website.
-A Federal Aviation Administration confirmation will be available on your 'My Account' portal - thats it your all set and you are in compliance with the new FAA US address rule.
+How to Designate a U.S. Agent?
+The process is simplified with U.S. Aviation Agency - Select the FAA US Agent for Service (USAS) annual plan and complete your registration on USAviationAgency.com.
+You will have immediate access to our secure proprietary dashboard, where you can monitor all your FAA correspondence.
+In the Dashboard you will find the USAS.FAA.Gov Portal Self-Service Instructions and a link to our “FAA USAS Step-by-Step Visual Guide” for designating US Aviation Agency as your US Agent for Service provider on the USAS web portal.
+We are happy to assist you at any time (especially if you run into firewall issues, login problems or any other technical difficulties with the USAS.FAA.Gov website).
+A Federal Aviation Administration confirmation will be uploaded to your US Aviation Agency Dashboard - that's it, your all set and you are in compliance with the new FAA US address rule.
+Visit our FAQ here for documentation you will want to have ready for the USAS designation.

-• Deadlines and Consequences: Certificate holders have until July 7, 2025 to comply.
+Deadlines and Consequences: Certificate holders have until July 7, 2025 to comply.
 Failure to designate a U.S. agent may result in:

 • Loss of privileges associated with certificates (e.g., inability to exercise pilot or mechanic privileges).

-• Denial of applications for new certificates, ratings, or authorizations.
+• Denial of applications for new certificates, ratings or authorizations.

 AC 3-1 emphasizes that compliance is not optional for those affected.
 It serves as a roadmap to ensure that aviation professionals and aircraft owners can maintain their certifications and avoid disruptions.